iainsproat/iain-nodejs/README.md

 Let's explain this in more detail:

-`docker run—-rm speckle_automate_python_example` tells Docker to run the Docker Container Image we built earlier. `speckle_automate_python_example` is the name of the Docker Container Image.
+`docker run—-rm speckle_automate_nodets_example` tells Docker to run the Docker Container Image we built earlier. `speckle_automate_nodets_example` is the name of the Docker Container Image.
 The `--rm` flag tells Docker to remove the container after it has finished running, freeing up space on your machine.

 The line `python -u main.py run` is the command run inside the Docker Container Image.
 The rest of the command is the arguments passed to the command.
 The arguments are: